LoganCockrell/FizzBuzz/README.md

 # FizzBuzz

-assignment for IT 4320, fizzbuzz in python with three branches 1 - working fizzbuzz
+assignment for IT 4320, fizzbuzz in python with three branches 1 - working fizzbuzz - main branch
-2 - efficient
+2 - efficient - efficient branch
-3 - more human readable
+3 - more human readable - readable branch